IDS6145-Fall2019/assignment1-deamonpog/README.md

 * What ways will you visualize your data - charts, and graphs you will create?
 * What clever way will you visualize your output with a useful infographic?

-Independent variables:
+#### Independent variables (factors) :

+**Design Factors:**
+Following factors are the ones which we aim to investigate

+1. Number of rotating escalators directed towards Trains
+1. Total Number of lanes allowed to walk on rotating escalators directed towards Trains
-1. Number of rotating escalators
+1. Number of rotating escalators directed towards City
-2. Number of lanes allowed to walk
+1. Total Number of lanes allowed to walk on rotating escalators directed towards City

+**Held-Constant Factors:**
+Following facctors are not under our study but they affect the outcomes.

+1. Rate of people coming to the station from the city at a given time of day
+1. Rate of people coming to the station from trains at a given time of day
+1. Rate of people leaving the station from trains at a given time of day

-Dependent variables:
+#### Dependent variables:
+We are mainly interested on the following two response variables:

-1. Congestion levels at locations (path nodes)
+1. Congestion levels at locations (path nodes, escalators, doors, elevators, platforms, waiting aras)
 2. Number of ticks spent by a person in the station

+The lower the values of both response variables are the better.
+Therefore this is a minimization problem.
+Since the values of congestion are area based the median and mean values of congetion will be used.
+Similarly the average number of ticks spent by a person in the station will be considered as the second response variable.
+Additionally, the distribution of number of ticks spent by a person in the system and distribution of congestion levels are importent to be analyzed.

 The values for the independent variables will be defined synthetically as required for running a full factorial experiment.

 A linear model will be used for analyzing the data for correlation between congestions since the independent variables are countable.
 Linear regression, correlation coefficients will be the statistical tools to use for this analysis.
 Scatter plots of congetion, timeseries of congestion, box plot of congestion will be preferable graphs to analyze the data visually.